How do I use the Security Dashboard?

 Restriction: If you have a LastPass Teams or LastPass Business account, the ability to perform these actions may be limited or prohibited due to policies enabled by your LastPass admin.

-Please note that for individually shared items, the email address associated can only be monitored within the sharer's Security Dashboard.
+Note: For individually shared items, the email address associated can only be monitored within the sharer's Security Dashboard.
 For example, if you share a vault item that has a monitored email address, it will only be monitored within your own Security Dashboard.
 Alternatively, if a vault item is shared with you, then the email address will only be monitored within the sharer's Security Dashboard and not yours.

 Additionally, shared folder items that have email addresses associated with the entries will not be monitored.